» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Etiology

 Cysts can occur in any body organ, and are formed in different ways.
 They can occur as a result of genetic predisposition, infection and inflammation, or trauma.
-The contents of a cyst may contain fluid, or a solid material which can sometimes have a yellowish-white color, or have a cheesy type appearance that may also include a rancid odor.
+The contents of a cyst may contain fluid, or a solid material which can sometimes have a yellowish-white color, or have a cheesy type of appearance that may also include a rancid odor.
 Cysts can vary in size from that of a small pea to several centimeters, and depending on type and location may be benign posing little or no discomfort to the rat.

 Cysts can be classified into types based on histopathology.